Sirius XM Holdings Inc. (SIRI) Shares Down Despite Recent Market Volatility

-Sirius XM Holdings Inc. (NASDAQ: SIRI)’s stock price has decreased by -0.96 compared to its previous closing price of 3.64.
-Despite this, the company has experienced a -5.13% fall in its stock price over the last five trading sessions.
+Sirius XM Holdings Inc. (NASDAQ: SIRI)’s stock price has decreased by -3.16 compared to its previous closing price of 3.80. but the company has seen a 1.10% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/06/23 that Sirius XM to Cut 8% of Workforce

 Is It Worth Investing in Sirius XM Holdings Inc. (NASDAQ: SIRI) Right Now?

-Sirius XM Holdings Inc. (NASDAQ: SIRI) has a higher price-to-earnings ratio of 11.93x compared to its average ratio, and the 36-month beta value for SIRI is at 0.98.
-Analysts have varying views on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 as “hold,” and 4 as “sell.”
+Sirius XM Holdings Inc. (NASDAQ: SIRI) has a price-to-earnings ratio that is above its average at 12.07x. and a 36-month beta value of 0.98.
+Opinions on the stock are mixed, with 4 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 4 as “sell.”

 Sponsored

-The average price suggested by analysts for SIRI is $5.52, which is $1.98 above the current market price.
-The public float for SIRI is 658.59M, and currently, shorts hold a 26.89% of that float.
-The average trading volume for SIRI on March 16, 2023 was 16.46M shares.
+The average price predicted for Sirius XM Holdings Inc. (SIRI) by analysts is $5.52, which is $1.88 above the current market price.
+The public float for SIRI is 658.59M, and at present, short sellers hold a 26.89% of that float.
+On March 23, 2023, the average trading volume of SIRI was 16.65M shares.

 SIRI’s Market Performance

-SIRI’s stock has seen a -5.13% decrease for the week, with a -22.47% drop in the past month and a -41.48% fall in the past quarter.
-The volatility ratio for the week is 4.80%, and the volatility levels for the past 30 days are at 3.30% for Sirius XM Holdings Inc. The simple moving average for the last 20 days is -13.83% for SIRI stock, with a simple moving average of -39.01% for the last 200 days.
+SIRI’s stock has seen a 1.10% increase for the week, with a -17.30% drop in the past month and a -37.63% fall in the past quarter.
+The volatility ratio for the week is 2.75%, and the volatility levels for the past 30 days are at 3.38% for Sirius XM Holdings Inc. The simple moving average for the last 20 days is -8.09% for SIRI stock, with a simple moving average of -37.17% for the last 200 days.

 Analysts’ Opinion of SIRI